lthms/soap.coffee-lthms/site/posts/i-cannot-ssh-into-my-server-anymore.md

 road comes with its own set of struggles.
 Writing good playbooks has always felt surprisingly difficult to me.
-In particular, a good playbook is supposed to handle two very different scenarios—provisioning a brand new machine, and updating a pre-existing deployment—and I have found making sure they both produce the same result particularly challenging.
+In particular, a good playbook is supposed to handle two very different scenarios—provisioning a brand new machine, and updating a pre-existing deployment—and I have found it particularly challenging to ensure that both paths reliably produce the same result.

 [Kubernetes] was _very_ appealing on paper.
 I have seen engineers turn compose files into [Helm charts] and be done with it.
 If I could do the same thing,